How Nutrition Supports Mental Focus

 The brain is largely composed of fat.
 Healthy fats are essential for maintaining cell membrane integrity and supporting communication between brain cells.
 Omega fatty acids play a particularly important role in cognitive function.

-Including healthy fats regularly supports long term brain health and daily mental performance.
+Including healthy fats regularly supports long-term brain health and daily mental performance.

 Micronutrients That Support Focus

-Vitamins and minerals act as co factors in many brain processes.
+Vitamins and minerals act as cofactors in many brain processes.
 Deficiencies can impair concentration and mental energy even when calorie intake is adequate.

 B vitamins support energy production and neurotransmitter synthesis.
 Iron supports oxygen delivery to the brain.
 Magnesium supports nerve signaling and relaxation.
 Zinc contributes to memory and learning.
 Antioxidants protect brain cells from oxidative stress.